Tbilisi Gay Travel

 Fried Sulguni cheese is also a must.
 It is simple, yet delicious.
 You can get this heap of cheese either plain or with some type of meat or mushrooms.
 Most restaurants will serve the delicious Sulguni dish.

-Tbilisi Gay Bars & Clubs
+Tbilisi Gay Bars & Nightlife

 The gay Georgians are friendly so don’t be shy to go alone!
-Note that Success bar opens quite late at 11:00 PM.
+Note that Success bar opens quite late at 11 PM.
 It’s more of a late-night place.

 Tbilisi Gay Travel Tips

 Learn Some Basic Russian

 Learning a few basic Russian phrases before setting off to Georgia will be super helpful.
 Many people do not speak English—especially taxi drivers and similar service industry workers.

 As Georgia is a post-Soviet country, Russian is the default language when someone does not speak the local Georgian language.